openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/use-git-microsoft.md

 ![screenshot of Git branch structure and policies](../_img/branch-strategy.png)

-We use a couple of VSTS features to help enforce this structure and keep master clean.
+We use a couple of Azure DevOps features to help enforce this structure and keep master clean.
 Branch policies prevent direct pushes to master.
 We require a [successful build](/azure/devops/git/branch-policies#build-validation) (including passing tests), [signoff by the owners](/azure/devops/git/branch-policies#automatically-include-code-reviewers)